So what exactly are hybrid travel trailers?

 Check out our RV Maintenance section for more detailed information.

-One challenge of hybrids is keeping the cabin cool during the summer months and warm in cooler times.
+One of the challenges of hybrid travel trailers is keeping the cabin cool during the summer months and warmer when it's cooler out in the Fall.
 The wings are the main reason for this.
-They allow heat in, in the summer, and out when the weather is not so warm.
+They allow heat in, in the summer, and out in the colder months.

-Most expandables have curtains to close off the bunks, but these are seldom adequate enough to maintain the comfort in the main living area.
-We have noticed that as soon as we drop our bunks, it gets very warm inside the camper.
+Most expandables have curtains to close off the bunks, but these are seldom adequate enough to maintain the comfort in the main living area; unfortunately, on the older units sometimes the curtains don't even close.

 They do an excellent job of keeping the bunks warmer in cooler weather and cooler in hotter weather.
 The living area is comfortable, they are relatively inexpensive, and easy to install using the clamps that are included with the covers.
 The newest model, Super High Wind Series, uses bungee straps along with the clamps which help if you have any type of winds.
 They are much easier to install than the ones with just the clamps.
 This is the set we purchased last year for our hybrid.

 On a recent camp out we decided to tarp both bunks, knowing with what weather was a possibility on this trip.
 It worked very well.
-It would have been nice to be able to officially get the bunks up, gizmo'ed, and tarped before the Good Lord decided to let go with a torrential downpour with about 50mph wind gusts!!
+It would have been nice to be able to officially get the bunks up, Gizmo'ed, and tarped before the Good Lord decided to let go with a torrential downpour with about 50mph wind gusts!!
+Wind is another thing you need to be aware of with expandable travel trailers.

 So our bunks aren't soaked on the inside, nor are they on the out.
 They are damp, but doable for tearing down.